Meet the Cadre

 Maj Schneider commissioned through the Air Force Reserve Officer Training Corps at Cedarville University, cross-town to Wright State University, in 2005.
 He is a Security Forces Officer with command and deployed experience in Kuwait and Afghanistan.
 Maj Schneider has served in a broad range of roles including several Flight Commander and Operations Officer roles; Convoy Commander; Security Forces Logistics Officer and Emergency Special Teams Officer-in-Charge; Executive Officer to the Wing Commander; Director of Staff; Mission Assurance Assessments Team Lead; Squadron Commander; and Major Command Staff Deputy Branch Chief.
 He holds a Bachelor of International Studies: Social Sciences degree from Cedarville University and a Master of Homeland Security and Defense degree from Naval Postgraduate School.
 He completed Air Command and Staff College by correspondence and participated in Operations ENDURING FREEDOM, INHERENT RESOLVE, OCTAVE QUARTZ, and ALLIES REFUGE/ALLIES WELCOME.

-Recruiting Officer, Visiting Associate Professor of Aerospace Studies
+Recruiting Officer, Visiting Assistant Professor of Aerospace Studies

-Captain Ryan Allen is the Recruiting Officer, Air Force Reserve Officer Training Corps Detachment 585 at Duke University.
-He is responsible for overseeing the recruitment of officer candidates and the instruction of 100 and 200 level Aerospace Studies curriculum.
+Captain Andrew Pope currently serves as the Recruiting Officer for Air Force Reserve Officer Training Corps (AFROTC) Detachment 585 at Duke University.
+In this role, he is responsible for overseeing all officer candidate recruitment efforts and instructing the 100-level Aerospace Studies curriculum.

 TSgt Rozelle-Murphy